sp-hy/ShopifyToolkit/README.md

 ## Features

 - Themes/Icons -- Currently a VSCode/Atom theme, tabs/files/autocomplete suggestions will also show an icon for the type of file/suggestion.
-- Enhanced search -- This will search both file names and file contents for matches
+- Enhanced search -- This will search both file names and file contents for matches.
-- Enhanced tabs -- Rearrange editor tabs, allow tab stacking instad of scroll
+- Enhanced tabs -- Rearrange editor tabs, allow tab stacking instead of scroll.
-- Layout changes -- Changes to layout/sizes
+- Layout changes -- Changes to layout/sizes.
 - Autocomplete -- Code autocomplete suggestions as you type.
 Press the ` key to cycle through suggestions, and the 1 key to select, or click with the mouse.
+- Asset Caching -- Cache assets to improve performance and reduce load times.
+- Code Edit Detection -- Detect changes in code edits and update the cache accordingly.
+- Rate Limiting -- Set rate limits for asset fetching to manage performance and avoid server overload.

 ## Contributing